APrzastek/APrzastek/README.md

-Hi!
-I`m Anna Przastek.
+##**Hi!
+I`m Anna Przastek.**

-I like to code things from scratch and enjoy bringing ideas to life in the browser.
+\*I like to code things from scratch and enjoy bringing ideas to life in the browser.
 I look for creative ways to push the boundaries of website front-end code without compromising on browser support and performance.
 I`m a person with high attention to details.
 I`m highly-motivated, result oriented, self-driven and hard-working person.
-I`m familiar with HTML5, CSS (Bootstrap, Fundation,Sass, Less), JavaScript ES6 (obj,asynch,func), Node.js (npm), Jquery.
+I`m familiar with **HTML5, CSS (Bootstrap, Fundation,Sass, Less), JavaScript ES6 (obj,asynch,func), Node.js (npm), Jquery**.
 I`m fast learner and I`m open for constructive opinions/advice.

 I`m currently learning and exercise my skills in React and Vue.
 In future I want to be a full-stack.